gvwilson/thirdbit/_posts/2006/2006-08-17-oh-my-god-its-django.md

 </ul>
 <strong>Greg Wilson: Software Carpentry</strong>
 <ul>
-	<li>Last talk of the day --- some locals had already headed home, but there were about 70 people present</li>
+	<li>Last talk of the day—some locals had already headed home, but there were about 70 people present</li>
 	<li>Went well, but no one's offering to teach the course at their institution this fall</li>
 	<li>Slides available online</li>
 </ul>